 The seventeen year old girl- her birthday had passed very recently- thoroughly enjoyed her walk, and realized something very startling.
 “I love him,” she whispered.
 The words tasted strange on her tongue, but she said them again and found that they had more savor.
 “I love him!”
 She then made a decision.
 She took a piece of parchment, took up a pen, and wrote a letter that was left on her mother’s hotel night-table.

 Victoria, Charlotte’s mother, awoke at about ten o’clock that morning, having stayed up very late the night before, not being able to fall asleep, due to some loud men talking in the room next over.
 She got out of bed and dressed.
 It was then she noticed her daughter was absent, and thought that she must have been visiting the ladies room.
 A moment later, Victoria saw the note, and it went as follows:

 “Dear Mother, I have found my true love, and have left to be with him forever.
 I love you and Father, but this is my life that I am leading, and I don’t want to marry Henry.
 I hope that he may find true love himself one day, and I happen to know of a girl who works in the Fabric store who may be of interest to him.
 Please send my brother Garland and my sister Ruby my love.
 I will forever remain,

 Your Daughter, Charlotte.”

 Only two more things need to be known now.
 First, Charlotte and Alonzo married and bought a sweet little house and raised several children together.
 And Henry still had his education given to him by Victoria, and he married Alonzo’s sister(Abigail, her name was) and so Josiah and Conrad’s friendships were not broken, their farms never sold.
-When Charlotte knew of her family’s happiness, she was glad, and said, ” so there ARE fairytales with no magic after all.. ones where everyone involved can live Happily Ever After.
+When Charlotte knew of her family’s happiness, she was glad, and said, ” so there ARE fairytales with no magic after all.. ones where everyone involved can live Happily Ever After.”